bahrus/xtal-element/README.md

 ## Inversion of View [TODO]

+So far, xtal-element has stuck to the standard tried and true approach of defining custom elements, which, internally, define the HTML structure of the component.

-Since XtalPattern uses a public property "mainTemplate", to trigger the rendering process, this property can be passed in, rather than be supplied from within.
-As long as the keys used to identify the critical UI elements are in sync, the code should work seamlessly with a potentially large number of UI varations.
-If no main template is provided within, the web component will sit there, displaying the light children, until the consumer of each instance passes in a "mainTemplate" property.
+But since XtalPattern uses a public property "mainTemplate" to trigger the rendering process, this property could be **passed in from outside**, rather than following the standard practice of internally providing the view.
+As long as the keys (parts / classes / attributes / id's) used to identify the critical UI elements are in sync, the code should work seamlessly with a potentially large number of UI variations.
+Likewise with the optional "styleTemplate" property.

+If a XtalPattern-based web component's main template is not provided within, the web component will sit there, displaying the light children, until the consumer of each instance passes in a "mainTemplate" property of type HTMLTemplateElement.
 "Lookless / white label components" taken to the extreme.

-More realistically, a web component can have a default view, which can be overriden by the consumer.
-This allows the same logic to be used, but with a user supplied variation of that is desired.
+More pragmatically, perhaps, a web component built with xtal-element, using the XtalPattern, can have a default view, which can be overriden by the consumer.
+This allows the same logic to be used, but with a user supplied variation of what is desired.

-XtalPattern uses reserved property name "byomt" -- bring your own main template, to signify this.
-This property blocks passing in the internally defined template view.
+For this scenario, XtalPattern uses reserved property/attribute name "byoMT"/"byo-m-t" -- bring your own main template, to signify this.
+This property blocks passing in the internally defined template view, as it is expecting the mainTemplate property to be passed in.

-XtalPattern also supports "bring your own style template", "byost" corresponding to the optional styleTemplate property.
+XtalPattern also supports "bring your own style template", "byoST/byo-s-t" corresponding to the optional styleTemplate property.

 ### Jarring Segue